 - Use a small spoon to spread about half of the 5 Tablespoons of softened butter onto the circle of dough.

 - Starting with the wide outside edge, roll the triangle pieces towards the middle of the dough circle.
-Once you’ve rolled a section, place it on a parchment-lined baking sheet or a lightly greased baking sheet.
+Once you’ve rolled a section, place it on a parchment-lined or lightly greased baking sheet.

 - Curve the edges in to make the crescent shape.
 Repeat with the second half of the dough.
 Let rise until almost doubled – should be around 20 minutes.